-Non -Procedural Languages:
+Non -Procedural Languages: only what to do, how to do is done by manipulation language.
 These are those languages in which only what to do is required, rest how to do is done by the manipulation language itself.

 Structured query language (SQL) is the most widely language used for manipulation of data.
 But we will first study Relational Algebra and Relational Calculus, which are procedural and non - procedural respectively.